 Cultural and Recreational Activities

 The very first week new community members arrive, they are taken out to community activities with support staff and other members of the residential community.
 Our activities are scheduled multiple times per week and include a wide range of physical and outdoor events for athletes, cultural events including dining experiences, stage productions such as plays and musical theater events, museum trips, as well as other events like sober dances, bonfires, movies and games like mini golf and bowling.
-These activities are extremely important in learning to have fun in recovery, and building new associations of what it means to connect, have fun, and grow.
-We also strive to expose our clients to a wide range of events in order to give them the exposure they need to learn new passions, and to develop healthy new hobbies as they continue on their lifelong journey.
+These activities are extremely important in learning to have fun in recovery while building new associations of what it means to connect, have fun, and grow.
+We also strive to expose our clients to a wide range of events in order to give them the exposure they need to learn new passions and to develop healthy new hobbies as they continue on their lifelong journey.